hlascelles/karina_personal_website/_posts/kitchen/2016-01-01-quinoa-lentil-tahini-goodness.md

 **Methods:**

 * Start boiling lentils and quinoa in separate pots.
-* To make the sauce: squeeze the lemon juice, add tahini and nutritional yeast, add crushed garlic and black pepper.
+* To make the sauce: squeeze 120g of lemon juice, add tahini and nutritional yeast, add crushed garlic and black pepper.
 * Finely chop the onion.
 Preheat a large pan, add a splash of olive oil, start sauteing the onions.
-* Finely chop the bell pepper and add it to the pan.
+* Finely chop the red pepper and add it to the pan.
 * Chop sun dried tomatoes and add them to the pan.
 Add the capers too.
 * Let it cook for a bit.
 In the meantime half the tomatoes and finely chop the herbs.
 * Add cooked lentils to the pan.